daverbk/whereto/README.md

 ## Implementation plan

 * [X] Create a `Mermaid` high-level sequence diagram on the way the business-level services should communicate with each other
-* [ ] Create a `Mermaid` diagram of business and monitoring services
+* [X] Create a `Mermaid` diagram of business and monitoring services
-* [ ] Analyze the creation of those three business logic services and decompose the tasks into GH issues (it would be nice to set up issues templates first)
+* [ ] Analyze the creation of the three business logic services and decompose the tasks into GH issues
+    * [ ] Set up GH issues templates
     * [ ] Analyze java telegram sdk - kotlin operability
 * [ ] Analyze the cloud or vps renting options and costs and set up a gh issue on the way the app should be hosted and deployed
 * [ ] Analyze k8s set up options and usage